Occupational therapy is skilled treatment that helps individuals achieve independence in all facets of their lives.

 Not quite.
 When you finish the program, you will be eligible to take the National Certification Exam.
 Upon passing the exam, you will become a COTA.

-The program is two years and eight weeks long.
+The program is two years.

 Because clinical practicum space is limited, students are admitted on a competitive basis.
 Preference will be given to applicants who have met TSI requirements.
 Students will be selected based on several factors such as residency, interview performance, and any combination of high school, GPA or equivalent, college GPA and TSI scores; see Admission Point System for more details.